KilianB/JImageHash/README.md

 ![rot](https://user-images.githubusercontent.com/9025925/48594271-4a6b4680-e950-11e8-8a9e-8c871584b37d.png)

 Suddenly a lot of the other algorithms fail, since they are not robust against rotational attacks.
-If the treshold of the RotPHash algorithm gets adjusted to .1 it would be able to identify all images perfectly.
+If the threshold of the RotPHash algorithm gets adjusted to .1 it would be able to identify all images perfectly.

 ## Key bit resolution.
 Bigger isn't "always" better